willsowerbutts/gogoboot/README.md

 operating system and does not provide a system call (BIOS) interface for software to use at run time.

+GogoBoot is in active development (as of September 2023) and may be in a broken or incomplete state.

 Supported Targets
 -----------------